These sourdough cheese scones are tender and cheesy with a hint of fresh chives. They're a great use for discard sourdough starter.

 - Stir in the grated cheese and chopped chives.

-- Tip this dough out onto a lightly floured bench and push it into a rectangle of about 7x10 inches (17cm x 25cm).
+- Tip this dough out onto a lightly floured bench and push it into a shaggy rectangle of about 7x10 inches (17cm x 25cm).

 - Lift up the bottom third of the dough and bring it into the middle.
 Bring down the top third of the dough and fold this over, like you're folding a pamphlet.

-- Turn the dough 90° so it's lengthwise in front of you, then push or use a rolling pin to gently push it into another 7x10 inches (17cm x 25cm) rectangle
+- Turn the dough 90° so it's lengthwise in front of you, then push or use a rolling pin to gently push it into another 7x10 inches (17cm x 25cm) rectangle.

 - Cut it into 8 pieces for large scones or 12 pieces for small scones.